myyeti1043/WebNmap/README.md

 # WebNmap

-WebTracker is a Chrome extension， Mainly used to collect data on domain names and remote IP addresses in developer tools. that allows users to track the IP addresses and domain names from network requests made by the pages they visit.
+WebTracker is a Chrome extension，Mainly used to collect data on domain names and remote address in developer tools (Export domain names and remote addresses from developer tools). that allows users to track the IP addresses and domain names from network requests made by the pages they visit.
 It provides an easy way to start and stop tracking, and export the collected data as a .txt file.

 ## Features